rretta/mars-rover/README.md

 </p>

-API Rest created for the [ATL Academy](https://getgophish.com) in which the [Mars Rover Kata](https://getgophish.com) is performed using Java as language and applying TDD with Junit.
+API Rest created for [ATL Academy](https://getgophish.com) in which the [Mars Rover Kata](https://getgophish.com) is performed using Java as language and applying TDD with Junit.

 This readme describes how to use the API and the endpoints.